openmeteo/pthelma/doc/spatial.rst

    without doing anything. *funct* and *kwargs* are passed to :func:`integrate()`.

-   All time series in *group* must have *date* in the cache.
-If not, the function raises :exc:`IntegrationDateMissingError`.
+   If some of the time series in *group* don't have *date* in the cache, they are not taken into account in the integration.

 .. class:: BitiaApp